 Stack 3 or 4 sheets of phyllo together, and slice into 4 even rectangles with a pair of kitchen shears.
 Continue with the rest of the phyllo, then cover with plastic wrap.

-Place two or three tablespoons of the potato and peas mix in the corner of the dough, then roll the corner towards the center.
+Place 2 or 3 tablespoons of the potato and peas mix in the corner of the dough, then roll the corner towards the center.
 Fold in the left and right corners, then roll up again.

 Place each samosa on a baking sheet, and lightly brush the tops with olive oil.
 Bake for 20 minutes, or until lightly golden brown.

 - You do not need to pre-cook the potatoes as long as they are chopped into small enough pieces.